janwo/smartberry/README.md

 Core\_Lights\_WelcomeLight\_BrightMode|Turn this on to turn on all light switchables in `AUTO_ON` mode during *bright* light conditions when come back home

 #### Heating 🔥
-Heating items are turned off automatically, if any Contact item is set to `ON` or `OPENED`.
+Heating items are turned off automatically, if any Contact item is set to `ON` or `OPEN`.
+Additionally you can change all thermostats at once or via the default scene, see [default scene](#the-default-scene).

 Role|Needed equipment tags|Needed point tags|Needed custom tags
 :---|:---|:---|:---